empathy-ws/Harmful-ECA-rules-classifiers/README.md

 # Harmful-ECA-rules-classifiers

 This repository contains the supplementary material for the paper "Identifying Security and Privacy Violation Rules in Trigger-Action IoT Platforms with NLP Models" submitted to IEEE Internet of Things Journal.

 This material comprises the dataset employed to train the classification models and the source codes useful for the repeatability of the experiments.

+## Download
+The dataset can be downloaded by sending an email to one of the authors.<br>
+This dataset should be used for academic non-commercial purposes only.<br>Any other usage is prohibited according to the IFTTT Terms of Service

 <p align="center">
   <img width="350" height="500"